angelhumano/big_data_technologies_class_project1/README.md

 - From my experience, testing a simplified project in Jupyter Lab with a small data sample before deploying on EC2 was helpful.
 It helps catch potential issues early.

-- Cloud computing is like a buffet: it is cost-effective until you forget to stop eating when you are full!
-Remember to terminate your resources after you are done with your work.
+- Cloud computing, like a buffet, is cost-effective until you forget to stop eating when you are full!
+Remember to terminate your resources after you are done with your work.:warning: